Akmikze/OldPhoneNumPad/README.md

 ## 6. RunTestCase Method

-This method executes an indivual test doing the following:
+This method executes an individual test doing the following:

   6.1.
 Validates the entry using the IsValidInput method.